liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

-For the sake of space, the functions for the DENSE and BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG, SPTFQMR and PCG modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
+For the sake of space, the functions for the DENSE and BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
 However, the functions for dense matrices treated as simple arrays are fully described, because we anticipate that they will be useful in the implementation of preconditioners used with the